TobikoData/sqlmesh/docs/integrations/engines/trino.md

 ### Trino Connector Support

-The trino engine adapter has been tested against the [Hive Connector](https://trino.io/docs/current/connector/hive.html).
+The trino engine adapter has been tested against the [Hive Connector](https://trino.io/docs/current/connector/hive.html) and the [Iceberg Connector](https://trino.io/docs/current/connector/iceberg.html).

 Please let us know on [Slack](https://tobikodata.com/slack) if you are wanting to use another connector or have tried another connector.

-### Hive Connector Configuration
+#### Hive Connector Configuration

 Recommended hive catalog properties configuration (`<catalog_name>.properties`):